RTX 5090 vs RTX 4090 specs comparison – how do these flagship GPUs differ on paper?

-The RTX 5090 has finally been announced, and it looks seriously impressive.
-Of course, the first thing we thought was how the RTX 4090 was going to look in comparison, especially as the RTX 5070 is claimed offer the same performance, but for way less cash…
+The RTX 5090 has finally launched, and it looks seriously impressive.
+Of course, the first thing we thought about was how the RTX 4090 would look in comparison, especially since the RTX 5070 is claimed to offer the same performance but for way less cash.

-We’ll be updating this article with real-world performance once our review is live, but until then, here’s how the RTX 5090 and RTX 4090 differ on paper, and just how big the performance gulf looks to be.
+Here’s how the best RTX 5090 and RTX 4090 differ on paper and just how big the performance gulf looks to be.

 RTX 5090 vs RTX 4090 specs comparison